What to Bring

 • A small camping kettle may come in handy (larger kettles require care).
 We have food and drink vendors on site.

-• A network switch may reduce the amount of network cabling required, but please inform the NOC if you need to connect more than 10 devices.
+• A network switch may reduce the amount of network cabling required, but please let the NOC know if you need to connect more than 10 devices.
 Wireless access points are not allowed at all.

 • The switches in the DKs won't work at 10Mbps, so if you need 10baseT connectivity (e.g. for old or embedded things) please bring a switch.